dhutch08/ai-innovators-public-safety/README.md

 3. #

 # Group Charter
-- Still trying to connect with group.
+• Communication: GitHub and email
-- Using GitHub and Google Slides.
+• Tools: GitHub, Google Slides
-- More details will be added later.
+• Meeting Plan: To be set once we make contact

 # Check-In #1
 - I made the GitHub repo and began adding the first details so that we have something to start with.